Bake Play Smile

 Butter - I prefer to use unsalted butter as a baking ingredient.
 This is not essential and if you usually buy salted butter, using that will be perfectly fine.
 The butter should be straight from the fridge and used while as cold as possible.

 Self-Raising Flour – Also known as self-raising flour, this is a blend of plain (or all-purpose) flour, and a raising agent.
-You can make your own by adding 2 tsp baking powder to every 1 cup plain flour.
+You can make your own by adding 2 teaspoon baking powder to every 1 cup plain flour.

 Milk – I buy and use full-fat or full-cream milk, as it really does make a difference to the texture.